elektricM/amd-bc250-docs/docs/linux/distributions.md

 - Mesa version too old (~8 months behind)
 - Not recommended unless Valve updates

-### Kernel 6.15+
+### Kernel Compatibility

-!!!danger "Avoid Kernel 6.15+"
+!!!danger "Avoid Broken Kernel Versions"
-    Kernel 6.15 and newer cause kernel panics and GPU initialization failures on BC-250. **Always use 6.12-6.14 LTS kernels.**
+    Kernel 6.15.0-6.15.6 and 6.17.8+ cause kernel panics and GPU initialization failures on BC-250. **Use 6.15.7-6.17.7 for best performance or 6.12-6.14 LTS for stability.**

 ## Distribution Comparison Table